Wallace-White/wallace-white-site/content/en/team/_index.md

 ---
-title: 'Team'
+title: 'Leadership'
-description: 'We deliver a complete range of digital services.'
+description: 'We deliver a complete range of technical services.'
 date: 2018-02-12T15:37:57+07:00
 menu:
   main: